qpakzk/os-playground/pintos-with-qemu.md

 #### Run the tests for Project 2: User Programs

-_Note: Pintos 2 does not need any of the functionality implemented in Pintos 1.
+_Note: Project 2 does not need any of the functionality implemented in Project 1.
 In particular, all threads are created with priority `PRI_DEFAULT` and the scheduler runs simple round-robin.
 So, if you passed all tests in Project 1, you can just continue working in your current install.
 Or, you can start with a new raw Pintos install._

-1. Make sure you run a top-level clean (of _threads_) before you.
+1. Make sure you run a top-level clean (of `threads`) before you build for `userprog`.

 ```
 cd ~/pintos
 make clean
 ```

 2. In the Perl script `src/utils/pintos`, change `kernel.bin` on line **257** to `/home/pintos/pintos/src/userprog/build/kernel.bin`.

 3. In the Perl script `src/utils/Pintos.pm`, change `kernel.bin` on line **362** to `/home/pintos/pintos/src/userprog/build/loader.bin`.